 - Locate, read, and use system documentation including man, info, and files in /usr/share/doc.

 NOTE: Red Hat may use applications during the exam that are not included in Red Hat Enterprise Linux for the purpose of evaluating candidate's abilities to meet this objective.

 - Boot, reboot, and shut down a system normally.

-- Use single-user mode to gain access to a system.
+- Interrupt the boot process in order to gain access to a system.

 - Identify CPU/memory intensive processes, adjust process priority with renice, and kill processes.